I’ve had my Danner Boots for three years now and I thought it was finally time to write a Danner Boots review!

 The chunky style

-As I said above, the chunky, rugged style of the Mountain Light Cascade felt a bit clumpy for me at first.
+As I said above, the chunky, rugged style felt a bit clumpy for me at first.
 I’d never owned such chunky boots before and I mostly felt weird in them while I was driving.
 My feet felt too heavy!

 But it was the chunky style that made me love them so much and I just love how these boots can become the main feature of an outfit.
 Yes, they look big when worn with tight hiking leggings but I love that look!